tersesystems/blindsight/docs/src/main/paradox/usage/transform.md

 logger.info("You will discover your hidden talents")
 ```

-You can also specify an entry tranform for a particular level, which can be useful for integrating into metrics and error reporting systems:
+You can also specify an entry transform for a particular level, which can be useful for integrating into metrics and error reporting systems:

 ```scala
 val errorTransform: (Entry => Entry) = { entry =>